CURTIS CUP TEAM: LADIES GOLF UNION PRESS RELEASE

 She proved just as naturally gifted at golf as she had been at tennis and within seven years had become a regular choice for the Scottish Ladies’ international team (first cap 2007), played for GB & I in the 2010 Curtis Cup match at Essex County Club, Massachusetts, and in the Vagliano Trophy matches of 2009 and 2011 against the Continent of Europe.

 She won the Ladies’ British Open Amateur Stroke play Championship at Tenby, South Wales in 2010 and won the Swiss women’s open amateur championship on a holiday trip.
-Graduated from Glasgow University last year.
-Lives in Hamilton.
+Graduated from Glasgow University Hamilton

 KELLY TIDY (Royal Birkdale GC)